 Back in the day, I did a fair amount of consulting.
 I worked for a consulting company that made some very nice programs.
 Some of our larger customers had their own software development teams.
 So they didn’t want us to write their programs, but they wanted advice from us.
 It usually started out like this:

-Them: Have you guys ever experienced this sort of problem with your developers or process?
+Them: Have your developers ever experienced this sort of problem with your projects or processes?

 Us: Yes we have.
 It was painful.
 We worked hard to overcome it.